telerik/fiddler-everywhere-docs/compose-api-requests/api-requests-composer.md

 1. Capture a session (or open a session from the saved save **Sessions** tree) and use the **Edit in Composer** option from the context menu.

-As a result the session loads as a HTTP Request in the Fiddler's Composer where you can make atomic modifications to its structure.
+As a result, the session loads as an HTTP Request in the Fiddler's Composer, where you can make atomic modifications to its structure.

 ## Save API Request